Starting HSC Business Studies but aren’t really sure what you’re meant to be learning in the subject?

 Students often write an essay, however if you decide to write a business report for this part you cannot and will not be marked down.

-If you do choose to write an essay, here’s a great guide to how to write a Band 6 essay for Business Studies!
+If you do choose to write an essay, check out our guide on how to write a Band 6 essay for Business Studies!

 You need to use case studies to support your answer in the section.
 They show that you know how the information in the Business Studies course can be applied to a business in real life.